 Anticipated openings for the upcoming school year.

-Position Notice and Approval (where applicable) – Executive Director/Deans (Elementary/Curriculum) will notify the Education Committee of openings when identified.
-The Executive Director or Dean of Elementary will notify the Finance Committee when there is an opening identified that is not included in the current WACS governance board (the board) approved organizational chart.
-The board shall approve any changes to the WACS organizational chart.
+Position Notice and Approval (where applicable) – Executive Director/ School Leader and Deans (Elementary/Curriculum) will notify the Education Committee of openings when identified.
+The Executive Director/ School Leaderor Deans will notify the Finance Committee when there is an opening identified that is not included in the current Westside governance board (the “Board”) approved organizational chart.
+The Board shall approve any changes to the WACS organizational chart.

-Posting – Positions will be posted in the employment section of the Westside Atlanta Charter School website.
-Positions may also be posted on the Georgia Charter School Association, AJC, local universities or any other website/facility deemed appropriate by the Executive Director or Deans.
+Posting – Positions will be posted in the employment section of the Westside website.
+Positions may also be posted on the Georgia Charter School Association, AJC, local universities or any other website/facility deemed appropriate by the Executive Director/ School Leaderor Deans.

-Application Review – Executive Director/Deans will review applications, resumes, and cover letters to select the most qualified candidates for the pool.
+Application Review – Executive Director/ School Leader and/or Deans will review applications, resumes, and cover letters to select the most qualified candidates for the pool.

 School Visit – Candidates are encouraged to conduct a school visit during operating hours.
 School visits will consist of classroom visits, student/staff interaction and end with a conversation to determine next steps from candidate and Westside staff.
-Conversations will be conducted by Executive Director/Deans.
+Conversations will be conducted by Executive Director/ School Leader and/or Deans.
 Candidates who are not able to perform a school visit but have desirable attributes for potential employment will be brought in for an interview as outlined below.

-Interview – Interview panels will consist of Executive Director and/or Deans and no less than two staff members (peers or others).
+Interview – Interview panels will consist of Executive Director/ School Leader and/or Deans and no less than two staff members (peers or others).
 Interview questions will be based on behavioral interview practices.
 Candidates will be interviewed with identical questions.
-Panel’s notes will be collected and kept for one year by the Executive Director/Deans.
+Panel’s notes will be collected and kept for one year by the Executive Director/ School Leader and/or Deans.

-Panel Recommendation – Panel will recommend candidates to the Executive Director/Deans for open positions after interviews are conducted.
+Panel Recommendation – Panel will recommend candidates to the Executive Director/ School Leader and/or Deans for open positions after interviews are conducted.

-Reference Checks – A minimum of two reference checks will be conducted by Executive Director/Deans.
+Reference Checks – A minimum of two reference checks will be conducted by Executive Director/ School Leader and/or Deans.
 Notes from references will be kept with candidate’s employment files.

-Finalist Community Conversation – Once candidates are identified as a recommendation for an open position, the Executive Director/Deans will consider giving the Community Council Chair, or his or her designee, the opportunity to have a conversation with the recommended candidate and Executive Director and/or Deans.
+Finalist Community Conversation – Once candidates are identified as a recommendation for an open position, the Executive Director/ School Leader and/or Deans will consider giving the Community Council Chair, or his or her designee, the opportunity to have a conversation with the recommended candidate and Executive Director/ School Leaderand/or Deans.
 Conversations will be at the discretion of the Community Council Chair and may be waived by the chair.

-Board Notice – The Executive Director/Deans will provide the board notice at the next scheduled Board meeting of any personnel changes that do not impact the annual budget or organizational chart previously approved by the board and that do not require a personnel contract.
+Board Notice – The Executive Director/ School Leader and/or Deans will provide the Board notice at the next scheduled Board meeting of any personnel changes that do not impact the annual budget or organizational chart previously approved by the Board and that do not require a personnel contract.
 Such notice shall include the resume of the candidate for informational purposes.

-Board Approval – The Executive Director/Deans will bring a recommendation to the board to execute a personnel contracts (after the above procedures are completed), approve a budget for salaries and/or the WACS Westside organizational chart, as may be required for each hire.
+Board Approval – The Executive Director/ School Leader and/or Deans will bring recommendations to the Board to execute personnel contracts (after the above procedures are completed), approve a budget for salaries and/or the Westside organizational chart, as may be required for each hire.
 The Board will ratify a slate of candidate(s) through a single vote.
 In ratifying candidates, the board will generally focus on whether the hiring policy was followed and whether the selection of any candidate(s) would otherwise violate state or federal law or regulation.
 In the instance where a parent board member is asked to vote on a single candidate who will serve primarily in a classroom attended by the board member’s child, the board member shall recuse himself/herself from the vote.